zengbing15/lumos_doc/docs/tutorials/usedao.md

 Here is a summary of the steps to be taken to integrate Nervos DAO by using Lumos:

 1. Prepare the prerequisite skills and development stacks.
+2. Install and configure Nervos CKB.
-2. Initialize a project by using Lumos and other required application development frameworks.
+3. Initialize a Node project by using Lumos and other required application development frameworks.
-3. Set up the config manager.
+4. Set up the config manager.
-4. Set up the database.
+5. Set up the database.
-5. Deposit to DAO.
+6. Deposit to DAO.
-6. Withdraw from Nervos DAO.
+7. Withdraw from Nervos DAO.

 For more information about the prerequisites in step 1, see [Prerequisites](../quickstart/prerequisites).